Moore Farms Botanical Garden: Formal Garden

-Spring House & Pond Gardens
+Spring House and Pond Gardens

 The characteristic structure of this area is the Spring House, constructed with timber from a neighboring county, Bamboo (Phyllostachys sp.) grown onsite, and topped by a reed grass thatched roof.
 Nearby ponds collect several aquatic and marginal species including Scirpus californicus, Eryngium aquaticum, and Glyptostrobus pensilis.

-Green roof & living wall
+Green roof and living wall

 The maintenance building holds a 6000 sqft intensive green roof utilized both as a landscape, and as a research plot.
 The roof has a 4:12 pitch and is designed as a multi-layered system consisting of plants, 6 in of an engineered lightweight soil, a soil retention system, root barrier, drainage mat, and waterproofing membrane.
 The roof is irrigated by spray emitters and above surface drip systems.
 The irrigation system draws water from an underground cistern, with the intent that captured stormwater exclusively is utilized to water the plants.
 Plants providing ornamental interest in all four seasons are represented on the roof, with some of the dominant plantings including Tulipa clusiana, Yucca gloriosa, Commelina erecta, Asclepias curassavica, and Eschscholzia californica.
 The green roof was installed in 2011.
 A custom, in-house designed living wall was installed on the maintenance building in 2013.